Key Quote

 Technique 2 — PUBLIC PERFORMATIVITY

 Claudio deliberately stages Hero's rejection as a spectacle — at the altar, before their families and the entire community.
-This performative (designed for an audience) cruelty reveals that his concern is not Hero's alleged behaviour but his own public reputation.
-The wedding ceremony — a ritual of union — becomes a ritual of humiliation and social excommunication (cutting someone off from their community).
+This performativeperformative — Done for show; designed to be witnessed by others cruelty reveals that his concern is not Hero's alleged behaviour but his own public reputation.
+The wedding ceremony — a ritual of union — becomes a ritual of humiliation and social excommunicationexcommunication — Being cut off from a community or group.

-The choice of the sacred setting of the church amplifies the sacrilege (violation of something holy) of Claudio's actions.
-By using a holy space to enact vengeance, Shakespeare suggests that the honour code has become a perversion (distortion) of the moral values it claims to uphold.
+The choice of the sacred setting of the church amplifies the sacrilegesacrilege — Violation or disrespectful treatment of something sacred of Claudio's actions.
+By using a holy space to enact vengeance, Shakespeare suggests that the honour code has become a perversionperversion — distortion of the moral values it claims to uphold.

 Key Words